theNewDynamic/sophiamcclennen.com/content/en/post/2017-08-08-greed-is-not-good-will-the-trump-team-disasters-finally-put-an-end-to-the-businessman-myth.md

 ---
-title: >-
+title: "Greed is not good: Will the Trump team disasters finally put an end to the businessman myth?"
-  Greed is not good: Will the Trump team disasters finally put an end to the businessman myth?
+date: 2017-08-08T12:00:00.864Z
 categories:
 - what-im-watching
 publication: Salon